hectorcorrea/solr-for-newbies/tutorial.md

 * Princeton (a Blacklight app?): https://github.com/pulibrary/pul_solr/blob/master/solr_configs/orangelight/conf/schema.xml

 Notice the `*_tesim` vs `*_sim` dynamic field definitions in the PSU repo, or the `*_sort` dynamic definition in the Princeton repo, or the `*_display` vs `*_sort` definitions in the Brown repository.
-## title_str field
+## subjects_str field

-Of the fields in the schema there are a few of them that look like the values in our JSON file but are *not* identical, for example there is a field named `title` and another `title_str` but we only have `title` in the JSON file.
-Where does `title_str` come from?
+Of the fields in the schema there are a few of them that look like the values in our JSON file but are *not* identical, for example there is a field named `subjects` and another `subjects_str` but we only have `subjects` in the JSON file.
+Where does `subjects_str` come from?

-When we imported our data, because our `bibdata` core allows for automatic field creation, Solr guessed a type for the `title` field based on the data that we imported and assigned it `text_general` but *it also created a separate field* (`title_str`) to store a `string` version of the title values.
+When we imported our data, because our `bibdata` core allows for automatic field creation, Solr guessed a type for the `subjects` field based on the data that we imported and assigned it `text_general` but *it also created a separate field* (`subjects_str`) to store a `string` version of the title values.
 This other field was created as a **copyField**.
 We can view its definition via the following command:

 ```
-$ curl localhost:8983/solr/bibdata/schema/copyfields?dest.fl=title_str
+$ curl localhost:8983/solr/bibdata/schema/copyfields?dest.fl=subjects_str

   # response will include
   #
   # {
-  #   "source":"title",
+  #   "source":"subjects",
-  #   "dest":"title_str",
+  #   "dest":"subjects_str",
   #   "maxChars":256
   # },
   #
 ```

-This definition indicates that first 256 characters of the `title` will be copied to `title_str` field but it does not really tell us what kind of field `title_str` will be.
+This definition indicates that first 256 characters of the `subjects` will be copied to `subjects_str` field but it does not really tell us what kind of field `subjects_str` will be.

 However, the `_str` suffix in the name is a common pattern used in Solr to identify **dynamicFields**.
 Dynamic Fields are used to tell Solr that any field name imported that matches a particular pattern (e.g. `*_str`) will be created with a particular field definition.
 Let's look at the default definition for the `*_str` pattern: